MOST BEAUTIFUL PLACES IN ENGLAND TO VISIT

-If you’re looking for good places to go in England on the South Coast try Beachy Head!
+If you’re looking for good places to go in England on the South Coast, try Beachy Head!

-Hiking Beachy Head is another must do activity in England and is one of the best hikes you will find here.
-Close by, you can visit Eastbourne which has a beautiful promenade where on clear days you will have amazing views.
+Hiking Beachy Head is another must-do activity in England and is one of the best hikes you will find here.
+Close by.
+You can visit Eastbourne which has a beautiful promenade where on clear days you will have amazing views.

-You can either hike up to Beachy Head or as many people do (including me) get there by open top bus, get off at the top and walk your way towards Birling Gap.
-Here you will encounter stunning views, see the white cliffs and the famous lighthouse, and if you walk towards the end there is also a restaurant where you can relax after your hike (which doesn’t take much more than an hour).
+You can either hike up to Beachy Head or, as many people do (including me), get there by open-top bus, get off at the top and walk your way towards Birling Gap.
+Here you will encounter stunning views, see the white cliffs and the famous lighthouse, and if you walk towards the end, there is also a restaurant where you can relax after your hike (which doesn’t take much more than an hour).

-It’s easy at the end of your day to get a bus back into Eastbourne and it’s definitely one of the must-see places in England!
+It’s easy at the end of your day to get a bus back into Eastbourne, and it’s definitely one of the must-see places in England!

 By Nikki from Yorkshire Wonders

-For more things to do in England why not try Whitby!
 Whitby is a picturesque harbor town on the Yorkshire Coast in England.

 The route over the North York Moors to get to Whitby is breath-taking and one of my favorite drives.
-It’s bleak, windswept and just one of the most beautiful places in England.
-You can also stop off at the village of Goathland where you will arrive at a heritage railway station – part of the North York Moors Railway – featured in the early Harry Potter films.
+It’s bleak, windswept, and just one of the most beautiful places in England.
+You can also stop off at the village of Goathland, where you will arrive at a heritage railway station – part of the North York Moors Railway – featured in the early Harry Potter films.

 Another literary connection to the area is that Whitby was, in part, the inspiration for the Victorian Gothic novel Dracula by Bram Stoker.
 Wandering up to the ruined Abbey at dusk, it is easy to see why Stoker was so enamored with the area.

-Whitby was also the home of Captain James Cook whose ship, the Endeavour, sailed to New Zealand and Australia in the Eighteenth Century.
-In Whitby there is both a monument and a museum devoted to this famous Yorkshire explorer.
-You can even take the Captain Cook Experience Cruise where you will learn more about his life and adventures.
+Whitby was also the home of Captain James Cook, whose ship, the Endeavour, sailed to New Zealand and Australia in the Eighteenth Century.
+In Whitby, there is both a monument and a museum devoted to this famous Yorkshire explorer.
+You can even take the Captain Cook Experience Cruise, where you will learn more about his life and adventures.

-A final must do on the list for Whitby is to sample as many fish and chips dinners are you can – even better if they are eaten straight from the paper, smothered in salt and vinegar!
+A final must-do on the list for Whitby is to sample as many fish, and chips dinners are you can – even better if they are eaten straight from the paper, smothered in salt and vinegar!

 By Paul from A Luxury Travel Blog

-If you’re looking for one of the best places to visit in South England look no further than Cornwall for the perfect UK getaway.
+If you’re looking for one of the best places to visit in South England, look no further than Cornwall for the perfect UK getaway.

-Not only will you enjoy one of the best climates in the British Isles, but you’ll also be spoilt for choice with beaches, surfing and other watersports, coastal walks and beautiful views.
+Not only will you enjoy one of the best climates in the British Isles, but you’ll also be spoilt for choice with beaches, surfing and other watersports, coastal walks, and beautiful views.

 For culture vultures, you can take in a production at the stunning Minack Theatre, perched on the amazing cliffs overlooking the Atlantic.
-Visit St. Michael’s Mount, a small tidal island and Cornwall’s answer to Mont St. Michel.
+Visit St. Michael’s Mount, a small tidal island, and Cornwall’s answer to Mont St. Michel.

-For botany enthusiasts Cornwall is one of the top places to visit in England and it is a must to spend a day at the Eden Project, with its two incredible biomes housing a diverse range of plants.
-Explore the Lost Gardens of Heligan, world renowned gardens typical of the 19th Century.
+For botany enthusiasts, Cornwall is one of the top places to visit in England, and it is a must to spend a day at the Eden Project, with its two incredible biomes housing a diverse range of plants.
+Explore the Lost Gardens of Heligan, world-renowned gardens typical of the 19th Century.

-Surf on the world-famous Fistral Beach or on one of many of Cornwall’s other stunning beaches.
+Surf on the world-famous Fistral Beach or one of many of Cornwall’s other stunning beaches.
 Learn to windsurf in one of the more sheltered bays or estuaries.
-Or simply spend a day at the seaside with the family.
+Or spend a day at the seaside with the family.